 The Kader Asmal Fellowship Programme offers about 12 scholarships annually for a one-year Master's degree in Ireland.

 "This fellowship was set up in 2012 in honour of the late Professor Kader Asmal, who taught law at Trinity College Dublin for 27 years, specialising in human rights, labour, and international law.
 He co-founded the Irish Anti-Apartheid Movement in 1963 and served as Chair until his return to South Africa in 1990.
 He was part of the ANC team that negotiated the transition to democracy.
 In 1994, he became Minister for Water Affairs and Forestry in the first ANC Government after the advent of democracy and served as Minister for Education from 1999 to 2004.
 He died in June 2011."Scholarships are available for studies in the following fields: Business Management ( Economics, Accounting, and Human Resource Management, Management and Business); Agriculture, Food Science and Nutrition (Agriculture, Climate Change, Rural Development and Sustainability); Public Administration (Economics, Accounting, Human Resource Management, Public Health, Health Economics and Health Engineering).
-The application process for the 2017 academic year is closed.
-Applications for the academic year beginning in September 2018 will open in December 2017 or January 2018.
-After the selection process, successful candidates will be assisted with an application to an Irish university.
+Applications for the academic year beginning in September 2018 are open until 20 February 2018.
+After the scholarship selection process, successful candidates will be assisted with an application to an Irish university.

 The Swedish Government is offering ten scholarships per year until 2021 to talented and ambitious South African students who wish to pursue their Master's degree at a university in Sweden.
 The Swedish Institute Study Scholarships (SISS) is open to highly qualified students who are citizens of South Africa.The programme offers an opportunity for aspiring future leaders to develop professionally and academically, to experience the culture in Sweden, and build a long-lasting relationship with Sweden.
 Priority will be given to students who have chosen programmes that focus on: business, democracy, environment and sustainability, gender studies, human rights, information and communication technologies, law and social studies.
 For general guidelines on studies in Sweden, please visit www.studyinsweden.se.
-The application process for the 2017 academic year is closed.
-Applications for the 2018 academic are expected to open in December 2017.
-Applicants are also required to apply separately for admission to a Swedish university.
+Applications to Swedish universities for the 2018 academic close on 15 January 2018.
+Only those who have applied for a Swedish university can apply for a scholarship.
+We expect this scholarship to be offered annually until 2021.

 Closing dates and priority fields are subject to change from year-to-year.
 The full details on how to apply, eligibility and criteria will only be available when the call is opened for applications.
 Please sign up to our contact list to be alerted when new opportunities become available and return to our website regularly for more details.